Surveying Medical Students

 The purpose of this policy is to monitor the volume and appropriateness of survey requests made to medical students.

 The Robert Larner, M.D.
-College of Medicine (LCOM) wishes to ensure confidentiality standards, promote integrity of instruments in order to ensure utility of results, and protect their medical students from requests for an overabundance of surveys.
+College of Medicine (LCOM) wishes to ensure confidentiality standards, promote integrity of instruments to ensure utility of results, and protect their medical students from requests for an overabundance of surveys.

-Data collection instruments/surveys that require review are those that include LCOM medical students as respondents and are:
+Data collection instruments/surveys that require review are those that include LCOM medical students as respondents and are

 - intended for scholarly research purposes